falcosecurity/falco/integrations/puppet-module/sysdig-falco/README.md

 ## Module Description

-This module configures falco as a systemd service.
-You configure falco to send its notifications to one or more output channels (syslog, files, programs).
+This module configures Falco as a systemd service.
+You configure Falco to send its notifications to one or more output channels (syslog, files, programs).

 ## Setup

-### What falco affects
+### What Falco affects

 This module affects the following:

-* The main falco configuration file `/etc/falco/falco.yaml`, including ** Output format (JSON vs plain text)
+* The main Falco configuration file `/etc/falco/falco.yaml`, including ** Output format (JSON vs plain text)
 ** Log level
 ** Rule priority level to run